ctz16/esp32Probe/README.md

 # Project Probe

-This is a control system serves to build an independent probe, which based on Raspberry Pi + ESP32.
+This is a control system serves to build an independent probe, which based on the framework Raspberry Pi + ESP32.
 Pi controller is directly accessed, and one of the ESP32 connected to Pi is used as BLE server.
-Another inside the probe is the client and data collector.
+Another ESP32 in the probe is the client and data collector.

 ## Hardware

-- ESP32 Wrover E x 2
+- ESP32 Wrover-E x 2
 - 3.7 V battery 200mAh x 2
 - Raspberry Pi 4B